-4 Factors to Decide if Your CEO Should Be on Twitter
+4 Factors for Deciding Whether Your CEO Should Be on Twitter

 By: Danica Kombol, Everywhere Agency

 September 7, 2017

 When it comes to CEOs, they don’t get more influential than the man in the White House, and we certainly know that our president likes Twitter.
 But given his lack of restraint, POTUS may not be the best example to follow.

 President Trump aside, it is a valid question for corporate communications folks to ponder for their CEO: To tweet or not to tweet?